CiscoLives/LTRATO-2001/_sources/tasks/task3/step3.rst.txt

                     output = device.learn('routing')
                     rib = <<replace me>>  # noqa: E999

-8. Then we compare the loopback routes stored in **golden_routes list**, with the content of rib.
+8. Then we compare the loopback routes stored in **golden_routes list** with the content of rib.
 If the loopback route is not found, then we force the test case to fail.

     .. code-block:: python